 3. Avoid “Not tonight, dear” as much as possible.

 Joe and I realized a few years ago the damage that the word “No” was causing in our sexual relationship.
 There were times that either of us would make the ask and get a response that was less than favorable.
 For any multitude of reasons.
-So as we talked this through, we made a commitment to each other that if we have to turn each other down, we will never respond with an outright “No!”, a negative facial expression, or anything that would communicate rejection.
-There may be something undesirable with the timing, but I don’t want to communicate that there is something undesirable about him!
+So as we talked this through, we made the adjustment that if we have to turn each other down, to not respond with an outright “No!”, a negative facial expression, or anything that would communicate rejection.
+There may be something undesirable with the timing, but I don’t want to communicate that there is something undesirable about being close.

 Instead we are working on responding first with, “That is a great idea!” or “That sounds like a lot of fun!” or “I love knowing you’re thinking of me!”
 Then, we can go on to explain how we’re feeling or why another time wold be more ideal.
-Or my favorite, “I am so tired but I promise I will dream about you!”
+Then the asker can respond with “Are you doing okay?
+Is there anything you need instead?”

 So much of our sexual intimacy as a couple is based in desire and being desired!
 There’s no magic amount of sexual activity that can replace the simple joy of being desired.
 Communicating that desire to each other often- even on the days when we don’t have time for each other- is a big part keeping our love life alive!